 Short periods of stress are normal and can often be resolved by something as simple as completing a task which cuts down your workload, or by talking to others and taking time to relax.

 - Work out what it is that's making you feel stressed.
 For example, is it exams, money or relationship problems?
 See if you can change your circumstances to ease the pressure you're under.

 - Try to have a healthy lifestyle.
-Eat well, get enough sleep, exercise regularly (find ways to get fit for free), cut down on alcohol, and take time to relax as well as working and studying.
+Eat well, get enough sleep, be physically active (find out more about getting active), cut down on alcohol, and take time to relax as well as working and studying.

 - Try not to worry about the future or compare yourself with others.

 - Try talking to a friend, tutor or someone in your family about your stress.

 - Read about how to cope with the stress of exams.